 After the decision tree, people enter a long-term partitioned survival model with the following health states: progression-free survival, progressed, and death.
 Figure 19 shows the structure of the partitioned survival model.
 In the partitioned survival model, the probability that a person chooses to receive treatment and the choice of treatment depend on whether an actionable genomic alteration was detected.
 People with no actionable genomic alterations detected could receive either immunotherapy or chemo-immunotherapy depending on PD-L1 test results.
+PD-L1 test results were assumed to be available to all those who underwent a successful tissue biopsy.
 People choosing not to receive treatment receive best supportive care.
 The partitioned survival model used a 21-day cycle length to match the cycle length of several available NSCLC treatments.